Delizald/study-notes/azure/AZ-204/Notes for AZ-204 test/Create Azure App Service web apps/Configure web app settings.md

 The free App Service managed certificate it is fully managed by App Service and renewed continuously and automatically in six-month increments, 45 days before expiration.
 You create the certificate and bind it to a custom domain, and let App Service do the rest.

 ## Free cert limitations:

+Does not support wildcard certificates.
+Does not support usage as a client certificate by certificate thumbprint.
+Is not exportable.
+Is not supported on App Service Environment (ASE).
+Is not supported with root domains that are integrated with Traffic Manager.
+If a certificate is for a CNAME-mapped domain, the CNAME must be mapped directly to `app-name.azurewebsites.net`.

+## Import an App Service Certificate
+If you purchase an App Service Certificate from Azure, Azure manages the following tasks:

+- Takes care of the purchase process from GoDaddy.
+- Performs domain verification of the certificate.
+- Maintains the certificate in Azure Key Vault.
+- Manages certificate renewal.
+- Synchronize the certificate automatically with the imported copies in App Service apps.

+## Upload a private certificate

+If you generated your certificate request using OpenSSL, then you have created a private key file.
+To export your certificate to PFX, run the following command:

+`openssl pkcs12 -export -out myserver.pfx -inkey <private-key-file> -in <merged-certificate-file>`

+When prompted, define an export password.
+You'll use this password when uploading your TLS/SSL certificate to App Service.

+## Enforce HTTPS
+navigate to your app page and, in the left navigation, select **TLS/SSL** settings.
+Then, in **HTTPS Only**, select **On**.

+# Manage app features
+Feature management uses a technique called feature flags (also known as feature toggles, feature switches, and so on) to dynamically administer a feature's lifecycle.

+## Basic concepts
+- **Feature flag**: A feature flag is a variable with a binary state of on or off.
+The feature flag also has an associated code block.
+The state of the feature flag triggers whether the code block runs or not.
+- **Feature manager**: A feature manager is an application package that handles the lifecycle of all the feature flags in an application.
+The feature manager typically provides additional functionality, such as caching feature flags and updating their states.
+- **Filter**: A filter is a rule for evaluating the state of a feature flag.
+A user group, a device or browser type, a geographic location, and a time window are all examples of what a filter can represent.

+An effective implementation of feature management consists of at least:
+- An application that makes use of feature flags.
+- A separate repository that stores the feature flags and their current states.

+## Feature flag usage in code
+`if (featureFlag) {
+  // Run the following code
+}`

+## Feature flag declaration
+When a feature flag has multiple filters, the filter list is traversed in order until one of the filters determines the feature should be enabled.
+The feature manager supports appsettings.json as a configuration source for feature flags.
+The following example shows how to set up feature flags in a JSON file:

+"FeatureManagement": {
+    "FeatureA": true, // Feature flag set to on "FeatureB": false, // Feature flag set to off "FeatureC": {
+        "EnabledFor": [
+            {
+                "Name": "Percentage",
+                "Parameters": {
+                    "Value": 50
+                }
+            }
+        ]
+    }
+}

+## Feature flag repository
+To use feature flags effectively, you need to externalize all the feature flags used in an application.

+## Knowledge check
+- In which of the app configuration settings categories below would you set the language and SDK version?
+General settings (This category is used to configure stack, platform, debugging, and incoming client certificate settings.)
+- Which of the following types of application logging is supported on the Linux platform?
+Deployment logging
+- Which of the following choices correctly lists the two parts of a feature flag?
+- Name, one or more filters